 Sitting Pretty | Comfort and Durability Enhance Outdoor Spaces

 With the weather warming up, it’s time to get excited about spending more time outside, whether you’re by the pool, tending the grill, or reading on a balcony.
 Whatever your outside space looks like, the one thing you’ll need to consider is outdoor seating.
+Visit a furniture store to find furniture pieces that are perfect for your outdoor area.
 If your area is an open, terraced patio with a fireplace, you may need to consider sturdy, wooden chairs or a pair of loveseats will make the outdoor space feel cozy.
 If you’re designing a covered front porch, you may only need a few rocking chairs and a set of French doors to coax you to spend time relaxing outdoors.
 Homeowners have begun treating their outside spaces with much more regard than in the past.
 The patio or porch is now, quite honestly, another room in your home.

 However, modern furniture options extend far beyond wood, wicker and wrought iron.
 Thanks to the development of sturdy synthetic outdoor materials, the possibilities for your backyard can range from post-modern to space-age.
 Many manufacturers use materials like polyethylene plastic to create molded loveseats, tables and chairs in a variety of novel shapes and colors, ranging from white and gray to blue and yellow.
 Some are even equipped with color-changing, glowing LED lights, so you can change the color of your pieces with the touch of a button.
 This new, plastic furniture does not fade or melt in the sun and is easily hosed off, making cleaning a cinch.